agiacomelli/anote/README.md

 # anote
-A note-taking- &amp; notes-visualizing script ...
+A note-taking- & notes-visualizing script for the contemporary \*Nix power-user living part-time in the terminal and part-time in the browser